logicahealth/sandbox-community-edition/README.md

     -----------------------------------------------------------------------------------------------------------------------------------
     sandbox-community-edition_sandbox-mysql_1   docker-entrypoint.sh mysqld   Up (unhealthy)   0.0.0.0:3306->3306/tcp, 33060/tcp
     ```
-   Wait till the process shows up as healthy as shown below.
+   Wait until the process shows up as healthy as shown below.
 You will need to check by running the command to list out the docker processes.
     ```
                           Name                              Command             State                                    Ports
     -----------------------------------------------------------------------------------------------------------------------------------